20135 MTH 1002A - 020 - Fundamentals of Mathematics

 In order to prepare for these quizzes, students will have to do the assigned readings and problems in advance of the lectures.

 Students will be assigned all problems in relevant chapters of the text.
 At the start of class on some of the due dates a small randomly selected subset of the assigned problems may be selected for grading.
 Some of you will not be able to do all of the problems on time.
 Do as many problems from each section as you can, and be certain to catch up and do all of the problems as quickly as possible.
 Forming study groups will help, but you may only accept help from your study group on the odd-numbered problems.
 No substitute problems will be accepted.
 No problems will be accepted late.
-On certain of the due dates, the one or more of the problems on the daily quiz will be drawn from the assigned homework.
+On certain other due dates, the one or more of the problems on the daily quiz will be drawn from the assigned homework.

 Note that the evaluation quiz given during the first meeting of this class does not count towards the course grade.